 In 2017, the Kid’s Community College Southeast Middle School MYP Language Policy was first drafted by the MYP Coordinator, Language and Literature Professors, Language Acquisition Professor, and other stakeholders.
 The Language policy has been further updated and developed by the Instructional Leadership Team which includes the PYP and MYP Coordinators.
 In October of 2018, the Governing Board participated in the review process.
 In January of 2019, the Language and Literature Professors, Language Acquisition Professor, MYP Coordinator along with other professors further developed the policy.
 The Language policy received additional review by the Head of School along with the Instructional Leadership Team and Governing Board during March 2019.

-Administration are responsible for ensuring the Language Policy is put into practice.
-Professors and administration will communicate the academic honesty policy to stakeholders.
+The Administrative Collaboration Team is responsible for ensuring the Language Policy is put into practice and will communicate the Language Policy to stakeholders.

 The Programme standards and practices, as well as the guide MYP: From principles into practice, were taken into account in developing the policy.